ebiggers/libdeflate/README.md

 Building
 ========

+Currently, the build system is very bare-bones.
+On a UNIX-like system, just run `make`.
+You need GNU Make and either GCC or Clang.

-The build system is currently very simple.
-Simply run 'make'.
-There are various options; see the Makefile for details.
-The options can be set on the command line with 'make'.
-For example, you could run 'make SUPPORT_COMPRESSION=no' to build a decompression-only library.
+There are various options which can be set on the `make` command line; see the Makefile for details.
+As an example, you can run `make SUPPORT_COMPRESSION=no` to build a decompression-only library.

+There is no `make install` yet; just copy the file(s) you want.

+It's possible to build a Windows binary using MinGW, using a command like this:

+  $ make CC=x86_64-w64-mingw32-gcc CFLAGS=-static AR=x86_64-w64-mingw32-ar BUILD_BENCHMARK_PROGRAM=yes

 API
 ===